6707110211/Lenovo-ThinkPad-T431s-Hackintosh/README.md

 <a href="https://ibb.co/Xt1FrQd"><img src="https://i.ibb.co/89qPLCR/Header.png" width="1255" height="450" alt="Header" border="0"></a>

 Welcome to the T431s hackintosh!
 First Lenovo Thinkpad T431s to support Opencore!
 We have changed plans and we want to have regular updates!
 I have seen lots of people asking about the T431s but no one rlly has answers about the machine.
 Thats where I come in!
+Make sure to put bugs/problems in the issues tab!

 Lots of new bug fixes in version 1.2!